yashwanthSRIVAT/problemsLog/README.md

 Advanced operation:

-SEARCH: effectively searches for questions or by text or its index.
+SEARCH: effectively searches for questions by text or by its index.

 I don't hope to add the SEARCH functionality just yet.